jschulberg/Federalist-Papers-NLP/EDA.md

     4  From the New York Packet  1787-12-14

-First, we create a few dataframes that can be used for analysis purposes later on.
+First, we create a few data frames that can be used for analysis purposes later on.
 To generate these datasets, we have to get rid of some of the unnecessary words that don't signify very much to us.

 ```python